TA Guide: Get support with difficult situations

 The McBurney Disability Resource Center assists students in need of accommodations as well as instructors who are providing accommodations.
 When you have a student with accommodations in your class or section, you will receive an email from McBurney outlining the accommodations request.
 In most cases, decisions about disability accommodations should be made by the lead instructor.
 Do not approve accommodations in your section without discussing it with your lead instructor.

-To understand what accommodations are and who can help, check out this FAQ.
+To understand what accommodations are and who can help, check out Instructor Frequently Asked Questions (FAQ).

 Student Affairs provides support and hosts events through various centers on campus.
-Explore their websites to see what they have to offer!
+Explore these websites to see what they have to offer!

 - Multicultural Student Center